-After we developed and calibrated the usage time based path ranking method using beacon updates, we applied the method, together with the other three, to the BGP updates for all the prefixes collected from all the 50 monitors, and we obtained the results that are similar to that from the beacon update set. $P{correct}$ is 17% for Policy, 65% for Length, 73% for Policy+Length, and 95% $Usage\ Time$ .
+After we developed and calibrated the usage time based path ranking method using beacon updates, we applied the method, together with the other three, to the BGP updates for all the prefixes collected from all the 50 monitors, and we obtained the results that are similar to that from the beacon update set.
+Considering the aggregate of all monitors and all prefixes, $P{correct}$ is 17% for Policy, 65% for Length, 73% for Policy+Length, and 96.5% for Usage Time.
 Thus we believe usage time works very well for our purpose and use it throughout our study.